aralroca/next-translate/README.md

 When it comes to server components and client components, it can be challenging to load the same thing on different pages.
 To simplify this process, we have **extracted all the complexity** using the **[`next-translate-plugin`](https://github.com/aralroca/next-translate-plugin)**.

+If you're interested in learning more about how Next-translate works with the new Next.js 13 app dir paradigm, check out **[this article](https://dev.to/aralroca/i18n-translations-in-nextjs-13s-app-dir-for-serverclient-components-4ek8)** for a detailed explanation.

 ### Regarding translations:

 If you use the "app" folder instead of the "pages" folder, the `next-translate-plugin` will automatically detect the change, and you won't need to touch any of the Next-translate configuration.
 The only difference is that the "pages" configuration property will reference the pages located within the "app" folder.